rancher/partner-charts/README.md

 ```bash
 mv partner-charts/packages/kubewarden-controller/generated-changes/overlay partner-charts/packages/suse/kubewarden-controller/
 ```
+Check the old generated-changes/patch directory for any requisite other changes.
+If there is an edit in `Chart.yaml.patch` that needs to be replicated, it can be handled in the `upstream.yaml` `ChartMetadata` (see https://github.com/rancher/partner-charts#configuration-file).
+If it is a change for any other file in the chart it can be done via an overlay file.
+See https://github.com/rancher/partner-charts#overlay
 #### 5. Check the old `generated-changes/patch` directory for any requisite other changes.
 If there is an edit in `Chart.yaml.patch` that needs to be replicated, it can be handled in the upstream.yaml's `ChartMetadata` like shown above for `kubeVersion` and `icon`.

 #### 6. Clean up old packages and charts directories: